 The earlier statute allowed for the creation of “honorary” pet trusts.
 The word honorary essentially meant that the trust (even if created in the decedent’s will) was just a wish.
 Since pets were people, the courts didn’t have the authority to enforce the pet trust.
 Even if the caretaker, pet trustee, used the funds for himself/herself rather than the beloved pet.
 Pets were not considered beneficiaries.

-Another reason for invalidating pet trusts, prior to the new law, is that the life of a pet is much different than the life of a human.
+Another reason for invalidating pet trusts, before the new law, is that the life of a pet is much different than the life of a human.
 Florida, like many states, provides that the provisions of a will must vest within the life of a human beneficiary plus 21 years.
-Generally, the new law saw that that this wasn’t really an issue – since most pets live, on average, many years fewer than humans live.
+Generally, the new law says that this wasn’t really an issue – since most pets live, on average, many years fewer than humans live.
 Some pets, though, can live 20, 30, or even 40 years after the decedent dies.
 So, having the resources to care for the pet can mean the difference between the pet living or dying prematurely.

-Generally, when the pet trust ends, the remaining funds are paid to the decedent’s beneficiaries or to a charity.
+Generally, when the pet trust ends, the remaining funds are paid to the decedent’s beneficiaries or a charity.
 The settlor can either fund the trust when the trust is created or by creating a testamentary pet trust.
 In the latter type of trust, the trust is funded through the probate assets.

 Another option is just to make arrangements for someone to be given the pet to take care of through their own funds – when you die.